 There are many products that can be used to clean a refrigerator.
-Simple Green, a bleach and water mixture, even water and dish soap can do the trick but for best results, I like this home made recipe that is simple and doesn't require a rinse down after using.
+Simple Green is probably the best store-bought choice, but you can also use a bleach and water mixture, even water and dish soap can do the trick.
+But for those of us who want something else, you can use this homemade recipe that is simple and doesn't require a rinse down after using.
 You can either pour this into a bucket or mix and add to a spray bottle.

 - 1 gallon of warm water